 Devon Energy further cuts 2020 capital spending by $300 mln

-March 30 (Reuters) - Oil and gas producer Devon Energy DVN.N on Monday said it is further reducing its capital expenditure by $300 million to nearly $1 billion for 2020, citing weak oil prices.
+March 30 (Reuters) - Oil and gas producer Devon Energy DVN.N said on Monday it was further reducing its capital expenditures by $300 million to $1 billion for 2020, citing weak oil prices.

+The company added it was prepared to further reduce spending if oil prices continue to remain weak.

 Earlier this month, Devon cut spending by $500 million to about $1.3 billion from its prior forecast for 2020, joining its shale peers as the industry battles a slump in crude prices.